Create Simple Scripting Rule

 6. Creating rules

-Now let's move on to code editor by clicking on Scripting Rule Designer it in the right upper corner and create individual rules.
+Now let's move on to code editor by clicking on Scripting Rule Designer it in the upper center and create individual rules.

 Our code editor is based on Monaco Editor, using its features, like autocomplete, syntax highlight, line numbers, etc.